The nitty-gritty about the NPP, PayIDs and setting up a One Time Password.

 PayID – a smart address for payments that is linked to your LLL Savings Account, such as your mobile phone number or email address.

-One Time Password – an additional security measure offered by the LLL whereby each time you log in to Internet Banking you are required to input your One Time Password which will be sent to you via SMS or self-generated using a security token app.
+One Time Password – an additional security measure offered by the LLL whereby each time you log in to Internet Banking you are required to input your One Time Password which will be sent to you via SMS.

 Here’s how these three elements fit together: